• Skip to content

 2009

-Was a landmark year, marking the 150th anniversary of the founding of the School of Art, 100 years since the establishment of the first teacher training college in Brighton, 15 years of the School of Nursing and Midwifery, and the tenth anniversary of the launch of the Brighton Business School.
+The year also marks 100 years since the establishment of the first teacher training college in Brighton, 15 years of the School of Nursing and Midwifery, and the 10th anniversary of the Brighton Business School.

 2022